NyanLinHtutRain/TickTick/Main report.md

 Testing was done using both unit tests and UI tests.
 Unit tests ensured that methods like adding, deleting, and updating tasks worked as expected, while UI tests validated the user interactions.
 Manual testing was conducted to ensure app stability and performance across devices.
 Automated tests were run during each sprint to catch bugs early.

 ## Version Control
-I used GitHub for version control throughout the project.
+We used GitHub for version control throughout the project.
 Each new feature was developed on a separate branch, and pull requests were used to merge changes into the main branch after code reviews.
 Frequent commits helped keep track of changes, and the history can be seen in the GitHub commit log.

 ## Development Tools
 - **Xcode**: Primary IDE for iOS development, used for writing Swift code and building the app interface.